Who are some famous Spanish people?

 Good question.

-A topic that always comes up is the fact that in the USA, a lot of people probably don’t know who any real famous Spanish people are.
+And one topic that always came up was the fact that a lot of people in the US probably don’t know much about famous Spanish people.

-Even the Spaniards they certainly do know about are probably categorized in many people’s minds as some sort of ambiguous Mexican / Puerto Rican / General Hispanic…
+The Spaniards they certainly do know about are probably free-floating in many people’s minds within some sort of ambiguous Mexican / Puerto Rican / General Hispanic category…

 What are the Spanish doing for the world these days?